Teratoma: Other animals

 mountain lions, and canines.
 Teratomas also occur, rarely, in other species.

 Use in stem cell research

 Pluripotent stem cells including human induced pluripotent stem cells have a unique property of being able to generate teratomas when injected in rodents in the research laboratory.
+The roots of this observation has been attributed to Leroy Stevens of the Jackson Laboratory.
+In 1970, Stevens noticed that the cell populations that gave rise to teratomas were very similar to the cells of very early embryos.

 For this reason, the so-called "teratoma assay" is one of the gold-standard validation assays for pluripotent stem cells.
 Because differentiated human pluripotent stem cells are being developed as the basis for numerous regenerative medicine therapies, there is concern that residual undifferentiated stem cells could lead to teratoma formation in injected patients, and researchers are working to develop methods to address this concern.

 New research has looked at utilizing the human teratoma in chimeric animal studies as a promising platform for modeling multi-lineage human development, pan-tissue functional genetic screening, and tissue engineering.